Drug Addiction – What is an Enabler?

 The Start of Addiction

 The addict, in most cases, was not born with a drug addiction problem.
-Many grew up in a loving family, good schooling, excelled in sport, and other endeavors.
+Many grew up in a loving family, good schooling, excelled in sport, and other endeavours.
 But somewhere along the line, life threw something their way.
 It can be anything from death to losing a job, not wanting to feel bored, or a thousand other reasons.
 In all cases, the person faced a life situation with unwanted emotional or physical pain.
 The individual who has no immediate solution is stuck with it now.
 Relief is wanted to make life easier.
 For many centuries past and up to this day, people drink alcohol to take the “edge off.”
 In 2020, we consume prescription medications, weed, or any other street drugs in a more prevalent and open way.

 But use over time can create an addiction.
 The addictive compounds in the drug itself are also part of the reasons people get and stay addicted.
 Moreover, people tend to tolerate it, or excuse it, or not put importance on it as they should.
 Most don’t know how to deal with it, not knowing enough on the subject to treat it with certainty.
 There is, however, a factor involving addiction that is often overlooked, the enabler.